 The Learning Resources Center (LRC) supports classroom instruction.
-It is a place where students can find books and non-print materials to supplement classroom learning or where - if they choose -- they can actually take a course.
-The LRC helps students to learn in their own ways and at their Upon the written request of a student, own speeds.
+It is a place where students can find books and non-print materials to supplement classroom learning or where - if they choose - they can actually take a course.
+The LRC helps students to learn in their own ways and at their own speeds.
 It provides books, slides, tapes, and films.
-The College has a growing collection of books on a wide variety of general information areas to support Academic Transfer Programs and Technical/Occupational-Programs.
+The College has a growing collection of books on a wide variety of general information areas to support Academic Transfer Programs and Technical/Occupational Programs.
 In addition, there are special collections of career materials and pamphlets.
 The library also subscribes to current popular and technical periodicals as well as to area and national newspapers.